Lahcen-Ouhassou/Random-Quotes-Generator/README.md

 ## Features

 - Displays a new random quote on each click
-- Built with vanilla JavaScript, HTML, and CSS
+- Built with JavaScript, HTML, CSS, and Bootstrap
 - Clean and responsive design

 ## Technologies Used